Leadership: Leadership emergence

+Leadership emergence is the idea that people born with specific characteristics become leaders, and those without these characteristics do not become leaders.

-Many personality characteristics were found to be reliably associated with leadership emergence.
-The list includes, but is not limited to (following list organized in alphabetical order): assertiveness, authenticity, Big Five personality factors, birth order, character strengths, dominance, emotional intelligence, gender identity, intelligence, narcissism, self-efficacy for leadership, self-monitoring and social motivation.
+Many personality characteristics are reliably associated with leadership emergence.
+The list includes, but is not limited to: assertiveness, authenticity, Big Five personality factors, birth order, character strengths, dominance, emotional intelligence, gender identity, intelligence, narcissism, self-efficacy for leadership, self-monitoring, and social motivation.

 Other areas of study in relation to how and why leaders emerge include narcissistic traits, absentee leaders, and participation.
-While there are many personality traits that be considered in determining why a leader emerges it is important to not look at these in isolation.
 Today's sophisticated research methods look at personality characteristics in combination to determine patterns of leadership emergence.

-Leadership emergence is the idea that people born with specific characteristics become leaders, and those without these characteristics do not become leaders.
-People like Mahatma Gandhi, Abraham Lincoln, and Nelson Mandela all share traits that an average person does not.
-This includes people who choose to participate in leadership roles, as opposed to those who do not.
+Leaders like Mahatma Gandhi, Abraham Lincoln, and Nelson Mandela share traits that an average person does not.
 Research indicates that up to 30% of leader emergence has a genetic basis.

-There is no current research indicating that there is a “leadership gene”, instead we inherit certain traits that might influence our decision to seek leadership.
-Both anecdotal, and empirical evidence support a stable relationship between specific traits and leadership behavior.
-Using a large international sample researchers found that there are three factors that motivate leaders; affective identity (enjoyment of leading), non-calculative (leading earns reinforcement), and social-normative (sense of obligation).
+No research has found a "leadership gene"; instead we inherit certain traits that might influence our decision to seek leadership.
+Anecdotal and empirical evidence support a stable relationship between specific traits and leadership behavior.
+Using a large international sample researchers found three factors that motivate leaders: affective identity (enjoyment of leading), non-calculative (leading earns reinforcement), and social-normative (sense of obligation).
+Recent scholarship emphasizes the importance of strong theoretical foundations in leadership studies, advocating for clearer links between formal theory and empirical research to enhance both scientific rigor and practical relevance.

 Assertiveness

-The relationship between assertiveness and leadership emergence is curvilinear; individuals who are either low in assertiveness or very high in assertiveness are less likely to be identified as leaders.
+The relationship between assertiveness and leadership emergence is curvilinear: individuals who are either low in assertiveness or very high in assertiveness are less likely to be identified as leaders.

 Authenticity

 Individuals who are more aware of their personality qualities, including their values and beliefs, and are less biased when processing self-relevant information, are more likely to be accepted as leaders.
-See authentic leadership.

 Big Five personality factors

-Those who emerge as leaders tend to be more (order in strength of relationship with leadership emergence): extroverted, conscientious, emotionally stable, and open to experience, although these tendencies are stronger in laboratory studies of leaderless groups.
-However, introversion – extroversion appears to be the most influential quality in leadership emergence, specifically leaders tend to be high in extroversion.
-Introversion - extroversion is also the quality that can be judged most easily of the Big Five Traits.
+Those who emerge as leaders tend to be more extroverted, conscientious, emotionally stable, and open to experience, although these tendencies are stronger in laboratory studies of leaderless groups.
+However, introversion–extroversion appears to be the most influential quality in leadership emergence; specifically, leaders tend to be high in extroversion.
+Introversion–extroversion is also the quality that can be judged most easily among those in the Big Five Traits.
 Agreeableness, the last factor of the Big Five personality traits, does not seem to play any meaningful role in leadership emergence.

 Birth order

-Those born first in their families and only children are hypothesized to be more driven to seek leadership and control in social settings.
+Those born first in their families, and only children, are hypothesized to be more driven to seek leadership and control in social settings.
 Middle-born children tend to accept follower roles in groups, and later-borns are thought to be rebellious and creative.